nuxeo-archives/nuxeo-jsf2-migration/README.md

    + -m : If set, an automatic migration will be done (when possible)
    + -f : If set, the original files will be formatted in order to allow users to do a diff between the original file and the migrated one easily
    + -r : If set, the migration will walk the directory tree and will be applied in every valid project directory found.
+ + path:
- + path : path to the project directory.
+   + path to the project directory.
 It is important to specify the path to the root of the directory and not the folder containing the XHTML files to analyze

+   or
+   + path to a single xhtml file (must not set -r option)

 ## How to add a new rule